A geometric Schur functor

 There exists a \emph{Fourier-Sato transform} functor, denoted

-It is defined by composing the functor defined in~\cite[\S 3.7]{KS1} with the shift $[n^2]$.
+It is defined by composing the functor defined in~\cite[\S 3.7]{KS1} with the shift $[\dim \gg]$.
 With this shift, $\TM$ is $t$-exact for the perverse $t$-structure~\cite[Proposition~10.3.18]{KS1}.
 This functor is an equivalence of categories with inverse

 We fix an isomorphism $\gg^* \cong \gg$ and will identify them from now on.
-Brylinski~\cite[\S 11]{BRY} proves the following proposition and Juteau~\cite{Ju-thesis} observes that it still holds in the modular case:
+Brylinski~\cite[\S 11]{BRY} proves the following proposition and Juteau~\cite{Ju-thesis} observes that it still holds in the modular case.

-\begin{prop} There is a natural isomorphism $\TM_\gg(\SC)\cong \GC$. \end{prop}
+\begin{prop} There is a natural isomorphism $\TM(\SC)\cong \GC$. \end{prop}

-Using this, Juteau defines a modular Springer correspondence from irreducible representation of $W$ to $\ic$-sheaves on $\NC$.
+Using this, Juteau defines a modular Springer correspondence from irreducible representations of $W$ to $\ic$-sheaves on $\NC$.
 The correspondence associates to an irreducible $W$-representation the image of the functor $\TM j_{\rs!*}$ applied to the corresponding local system on $\gg_\rs$.
 The $\ic$-sheaves that occur in the correspondence are precisely those contained in the top (or equivalently in the socle) of the Springer sheaf.
 To see that this is true, note that the socle of $k[W]$ consists of the irreducible representations of $W$ with positive multiplicities.
 Thus the socle of $j_{!*} j^* \GC=\GC$ consists of the $!*$-extensions of local systems corresponding to irreducible $W$-representations.

 The Grothendieck sheaf $\GC$ carries a natural $W$-action because it is a Goresky-MacPherson extension of a pushforward along a $W$-cover.
 Using this action, we can equip the Springer sheaf $\SC$ with a $W$-action in two ways: by the Fourier transform or by restriction to the nilpotent cone.